ThirVondukr/passlib/docs/lib/passlib.context.rst

-    Instead of using a fixed rounds value (such as specified by ``default_rounds``, above); this option will cause each call to :meth:`~CryptContext.encrypt` to vary the default rounds value by some amount.
+    Instead of using a fixed rounds value (such as specified by ``default_rounds``, above); this option will cause each call to :meth:`~CryptContext.hash` to vary the default rounds value by some amount.

     This can be an integer value, in which case each call will use a rounds